The competitive advantage of creative thinking

 The business world and work landscape has changed dramatically over the years.
 Initially, we wanted humans to be more like machines, to be as efficient as possible – the classic image of a factory worker springs to mind.
 The human condition was seen as a hindrance to productivity.
 Now, however, machines are becoming more human.
 Or rather it appears that we, as the creators, are in some ways trying to replicate humanness.
 Science fiction becomes a reality.
 But can we ever authentically reproduce the human condition?
 We often hear the term “human error” bandied about, the connotations are always negative.
 Many technological advancements have been developed with the sole purpose of eliminating human errors.
 But human error is part of the human condition and that’s what distinguishes us from machines.
 Failure is part of success.

 In 2014, Amazon released Amazon Alexa, a virtual assistant similar to Apple’s Siri.
 In 2016, Google took it up a notch and released their version of Alexa – Google Assistant.
 Google Assistant is able to make phone calls, have conversations with humans, make and change appointments among a variety of other tasks.
+Powered by artificial intelligence and continuously improving, these kinds of advancements threaten to render secretaries and receptionists redundant – and this is only the beginning.
+Soon all routine cognitive jobs will be left to machines.
+This could be a cause for panic, but actually it’s a great opportunity for us all.

 Jack Ma, entrepreneur, co-founder and executive chairman of Alibaba, has emphasised the importance of changing the way we teach and what we teach.
 Education has always been knowledge-based, but with a future of artificially intelligent technology, that cannot continue.
 Instead, we have to encourage the learning and development of “soft skills” – communication and skills relevant to human beings like ethics, teamwork, integrity and empathy; artistic skills like music and painting; physical skills such as team sports, martial arts and athletics.
 Essentially, these are the skills that set us apart from machines.
 These are the kind of skills that promote creative thinking, or what Jack Ma calls “independent thinking”.